 The Final Note

 In this basic tutorial, you’ve been exposed to a wide variety of Microsoft Access features, from tables to relationships to queries.
 We recommend you build on the tables and queries listed here, attempting more complex operations.

 Suggestions for further practice include:

-- Importing date into tables from Excel sheet, or comma-separated text files (also called csv files).
+- Importing date into tables from Excel sheets or comma-separated text files (also called csv files).

 - Adding validation criteria for tables using the Design View.
 For example, attempt to restrict the values of Regular Expenses—type to either “Fixed” or “Variable” values only.

 - Learn about “Normalized” tables and how it impacts your data.
 Re-design and create the examples shared here as Normalized tables.

 - Use Query Designer from scratch to create a summary report containing total income, expense and balance each month for the year.

 While your first few trysts with Microsoft Access may include a steep learning curve, we can guarantee the rewards your efforts will bring.
 Microsoft Access is a lightweight database tool that allows you to tap into the greater power of your data with minimal effort.
 So keeping going and happy Access-ing!!